Table of Contents

 “The commission shall establish goals that are intended to reduce health care disparities in racial, ethnic and disabled communities and in doing so shall seek to incorporate the recommendations of the health disparities council and the office of health equity.”

 The HPC is committed to addressing these disparities while advancing health equity and promoting social and economic justice.
+The HPC continually examines how this work is done and where improvements can be made, guided by the following principles:

 • The HPC acknowledges the pervasiveness of health inequities – and the systemic racism that underlies them – and that eliminating inequities is integral to achieving the HPC's mission of better health and better care at a lower cost for all residents of the Commonwealth.